-Students may specialize in one of the four fields below.
-Completion of 1) at least 4 Elective Subjects (8 credits) and 2) a supervisor affiliated to one of these fields is necessary to obtain a Specialization.
-Students may also choose to complete the MBA degree without Specialization.
-In addition to satisfying the specialization requirements, students who completed at least 4 Elective Subjects (8 credits) from Japanese Management can apply for a Double Specialization.
+Students may specialize in one of the four fields (see tables below) if the following requirements are fulfilled:

+- 1. Complete at least 4 Elective Subjects (8 credits) in the field. - 2.
+The supervisor must be affiliated with the field.

+In addition, students who have completed more than 4 Elective Subjects (8 credits) from Japanese Management can apply for a Double Specialization.

+Please note that students can also complete the MBA degree without a Specialization.